pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/pachctl_shell.md

 # Using Pachyderm Shell

-Pachctl Shell is a special purpose shell for Pachyderm that provides auto-suggesting as you type.
-New Pachyderm users will find this user-friendly shell especially appealing as it helps to learn `pachctl`, type commands faster and displays useful information about the objects you are interacting with.
-This new shell does not supersede the classic `pachctl` shell, but complements it.
+Pachctl Shell is a special-purpose shell for Pachyderm that provides auto-suggesting as you type.
+New Pachyderm users will find this user-friendly shell especially appealing as it helps to learn `pachctl`, type commands faster, and displays useful information about the objects you are interacting with.
+This new shell does not supersede the classic use of `pachctl` shell in your standard terminal, but is a compelling convenience for power users and beginners alike.
 If you prefer to use just `pachctl`, you can continue to do so.

-To enter `pachctl shell`, type:
+To enter Pachctl Shell, type:

 ```bash
 pachctl shell